Incoming Students

 or

-• If the courses selected are taught exclusively in other languages
+• If the courses selected are lectured exclusively in other languages

 • Students who only carry out research for their thesis during their stay at NOVA FCSH.